Chase Working with AutoFi to Fuel Fast Auto Loans

 AutoFi, based in San Francisco, is glad to be teaming up with a prestigious company like Chase.

 “Our partnership brings tremendous value to the dealer community, leveraging the breadth of Chase’s full-spectrum lending and automated capabilities to deliver a comprehensive digital retailing solution to dealers across the nation,” AutoFi CEO Kevin Singerman said.

 How AutoFi Works

 Customers who visit AutoFi’s website will easily be able to figure out how to navigate the website and how to apply for a loan.

 The first step is choosing which vehicle they want to buy online from the available dealerships that are linked to AutoFi.
 For the second step, they’ll file an application on the website and quickly find out whether they qualify for financing.
 In most cases, the decision reaches the consumer in less than a minute.

 The third step involves the customers picking the financial and insurance products that will best serve them.
 The final step is signing the papers online and setting up a time and place where they can pick up the vehicle they’ve bought.

 The end result is a car buying and financing experience that may only take minutes.

-AutoFi is continuing to build steam as a force to be reckoned with in the changing landscape of the auto lending world.
+AutoFi is continuing to build steam as a force to be reckoned with.
 In addition to this big partnership, it also has ties to Ford Motor Company.
 In February of 2017, Ford Motor Company joined forces with AutoFi when it acquired an equity stake.